lostatc/retain-sync/docs/zielen.1.rst

 word "conflict" and the date and time of the sync.

 When calculating which files to store locally, **zielen** considers whole directory trees.
-If a directory is retained locally, than all of its subdirectories are retained as well.
+If a directory is kept in the local directory, than all of its subdirectories are kept as well.

-During a sync, local files that are new since the last sync have their priority artificially inflated in order to keep them in the local directory longer.
+During a sync, local files that are new since the last sync have their priority increased in order to keep them in the local directory longer.
 This is to prevent files from being removed from the local directory as soon as they're created, when they're likely still being used.
 This behavior can be changed in the profile config file.

-**zielen** automatically excludes absolute symbolic links and relative symbolic links that point to files outside the local directory, but other symbolic links are still synced.

 EXCLUDING
 =========